Edgemoor Investment Advisors Inc. Has $266,000 Position in The Home Depot, Inc. (NYSE:HD)

 The firm also recently declared a quarterly dividend, which was paid on Thursday, December 16th.
 Stockholders of record on Thursday, December 2nd were given a dividend of $1.65 per share.
 This represents a $6.60 dividend on an annualized basis and a dividend yield of 1.66%.
 The ex-dividend date was Wednesday, December 1st.
 Home Depot’s dividend payout ratio is currently 44.12%.

 A number of research analysts recently commented on HD shares.
 Raymond James upped their target price on Home Depot from $400.00 to $420.00 and gave the company an “outperform” rating in a research note on Friday, November 12th.
 Telsey Advisory Group upped their target price on Home Depot from $390.00 to $425.00 and gave the company an “outperform” rating in a research note on Friday, November 12th.
-The Goldman Sachs Group upped their target price on Home Depot from $390.00 to $428.00 and gave the company a “buy” rating in a research note on Wednesday, November 17th.
-Piper Sandler upped their price target on Home Depot from $323.00 to $400.00 and gave the company a “neutral” rating in a research report on Wednesday, November 17th.
-Finally, Jefferies Financial Group upped their price target on Home Depot from $369.00 to $455.00 and gave the company a “buy” rating in a research report on Wednesday, November 17th.
+Wells Fargo & Company upped their target price on Home Depot from $365.00 to $400.00 and gave the company an “overweight” rating in a research note on Monday, November 8th.
+Citigroup upped their target price on Home Depot from $418.00 to $445.00 and gave the company a “buy” rating in a research note on Wednesday, November 17th.
+Finally, Barclays upped their price target on Home Depot from $350.00 to $430.00 and gave the company an “overweight” rating in a research report on Wednesday, November 17th.
 Seven investment analysts have rated the stock with a hold rating and nineteen have given a buy rating to the company’s stock.
 Based on data from MarketBeat, Home Depot currently has an average rating of “Buy” and an average target price of $408.83.

 In related news, CFO Richard V. Mcphail sold 14,544 shares of the stock in a transaction dated Wednesday, November 17th.
 The stock was sold at an average price of $392.83, for a total transaction of $5,713,319.52.
 The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
 Also, EVP Teresa Wynn Roseborough sold 18,878 shares of the stock in a transaction dated Wednesday, November 17th.
 The stock was sold at an average price of $395.19, for a total value of $7,460,396.82.
 The disclosure for this sale can be found here.
 Company insiders own 0.18% of the company’s stock.